w3c/wai-tutorials/source/images/groups.html.erb.md

 order: 7
 ---

 A grouped collection of images is sometimes used to convey a single piece of information.
-For instance, five star images are often grouped to denote a product rating.
+For instance, five star images are often used to denote a product rating.
 When images are a grouped collection, the text alternative for one of the images should convey the information for the entire group; all other images should have null (empty) `alt` attributes.
 For example, as shown in example 1 below, the descriptive text alternative on one image should be “3.5 out of 5 stars”, rather than “1 star”, “half star” or “unfilled star” on each image.

 ## Group of images for rating
 {:.ex}